thingsboard/thingsboard.github.io/docs/user-guide/provision-devices.md

 **Please note:** Each device could be provisioned only once.

+## Provision Strategies

+There are different strategies that would help cover different cases of device's self-provisioning.
+One of the two existed strategies can be chosen at the moment.

+### Provision Strategy - CHECK_NEW_DEVICE

+The given strategy named **CHECK_NEW_DEVICE** covers the next logic.
+The device sends the provision request.
+The server validates the request, creates the device in the system if absent and returns the device credentials.
+It is considered now the device is provisioned successfully.
+In such a case, the device now has the server-side attribute **provisionState** set to **provisioned**.
+In case the device already exists in the DB, the failure message is returned with no device credentials.

+### Provision Strategy - CHECK_PRE_PROVISIONED_DEVICE

-As we mentioned before, the **preProvisionAllowed** field is used to allow to provision the device and to receive its credentials in case the device is already present in the DB.
+The strategy named **CHECK_PRE_PROVISIONED_DEVICE** allows to provision device that is already present in the DB.
+If the device is absent in the DB, the request will be failed.
-Thus, a server-side **provisionState** attribute with the value **provisioned** will be created when the device is provisioned successfully.
-If the device already has such attribute with the above value, the provision will be failed and no device credentials will be returned.

-Let's review an example:

-A Tenant knows the device names and has created them in the system using UI or [bulk provisioning feature](/docs/user-guide/bulk-provisioning).
+For instance, Tenant knows the device name and has created it in the system using UI or [bulk provisioning feature](/docs/user-guide/bulk-provisioning).
-Since the devices are present in the DB, the **preProvisionAllowed** field is set to **true** in the provision profile that is used to provision those devices.
-Afterward, the devices send the provision request and receive their credentials in case of success.
-The devices now have the server-side attribute **provisionState** set to **provisioned**.
-The devices may send another provision requests which will be failed since the devices have been provisioned and attributes have already been persisted.
+Device sends provision requests.
+The server validates it, finds the device and checks whether the device was provisioned earlier.
+It is done using the server-side attribute **provisionState**.
+If the value is **provisioned**, the failure message with no credentials is returned.
+Otherwise, the **provisionState** attribute is saved and the device credentials are returned.

 ## Provision Request